-To maintain our commitment to a safe and healthy campus culture, the misconduct that is not covered under the Title IX Grievance Policy process will continue to be covered under the Sexual Harassment and Misconduct Policy, the Student Responsibility and Social Conduct, or the Harassment and Discrimination Policy.
-That means, should a gender-based harassment, discrimination, or misconduct incident between students or students/employees occur off campus or outside of “educational program or activity” it can still be reported to the Title IX Coordinator, and can still be investigated and adjudicated under the Sexual Harassment and Misconduct Policy.
+To maintain our commitment to a safe and healthy campus culture, the misconduct that is not covered under the Title IX Grievance Policy process will continue to be covered under the Sexual Harassment Policy, the Sexual Misconduct Policy, the Community Standards, Policies and Procedures, or the Bias, Discrimination, Harassment, Retaliation, and Hate Crimes Complaint/Grievance Policy.
+That means, should a gender-based harassment, discrimination, or misconduct incident between students or students/employees occur off campus or outside of “educational program or activity” it can still be reported to the Title IX Coordinator, and can still be investigated and adjudicated under the Sexual Harassment Policy or the Sexual Misconduct Policy.

 Training, staffing, and information sharing

 The change: Extensive training requirements have been added for Title IX and Conduct staff, in addition to existing federal and state requirements, including a requirement to post these training materials to the College’s website.
 The College must designate a Title IX Coordinator and provide a widespread notice of that person’s contact information on the College’s website, handbooks, and catalogs.

 What does it mean?: We will expand our Title IX and Conduct team over the course of this year, offering faculty, staff, and administrators the opportunity to gain experience in these areas to serve our campus community.
 We have renewed our membership with SUNY Student Conduct Institute and will continue using their platform for required ongoing training.
 A link to those training materials will be posted on our website.
 Our Title IX Coordinator’s contact information has already been posted on the website, in handbooks, and in catalogs.
 We will continue to make necessary updates to our website as required. www.strose.edu/titleix